 Hillsboro - In April 2014 is was researching places in the area to go metal detecting in Jefferson County when I happened upon the old Jefferson County Poor Farm and Insane Asylum.
 This poor farm dates back from the 1850s and I was giddy to know that is was just a hop, skip and a jump from my house.
 I found the reading of the article like a good book at times, where I couldn't turn my eyes away to find out what happens next.
 Through my research on the article I had noted the following passage: "There is a mysterious happening associated with the farm.
 Almost everyone in the area knew and accepted as fact the appearance of strange lights that appeared around the farm.
 They had been seen by family members as well as neighbors in the area.
 Some of the superintendents and their families as well as residents of the farm in previous years had also reported seeing the lights.
 Some people believed there was something supernatural about them.
 Lizzie Marsden, a sensible, practical woman who eschewed foolishness told of having seen them.
 As a dedicated Baptist of strong Christian faith, she would not even consider embellishing the truth, much less tell a lie.
 She said that she had seen the lights several times and described them as being the size of a grapefruit.
 On the nights when the lights appeared, they would seem to rise over the trees near the cemetery on a hill across Butcher Branch Road.
 They would float down the hill, cross Butcher Branch Road, go up the hill through the County Farm property, and then disappear behind the farm. " Doing further research I had found that on that hill across from Butcher Branch Rd. there are some old graves from tenants of the Poor Farm that a fellow Jefferson Countian visited in 2009 (read his journey here).
 He had located the graves (after getting permission, read article) and they can be seen right here.
 Now, my visit to the poor farm in April 2014 had shown the property in disrepair.
-Sure, there were no trespassing signs up, but it was clear that the place was abandoned.
+Sure, there were NO TRESPASSING signs up, but it was clear that the place was vacant (NOTE: An email to me noted that property owners still live in the area and they hope that lurkers will respect their no trespassing signs.
+The property is viewable from the main road).
 I would suspect that that last inhabitance of the property (probably a rental) was in the 90s or 2000s.
 I didn't experience any haunting activity when I was there, but it was early morning and not the reason for my visitation.
 Possibly a deeper investigation of the site (and the grave area across Butcher Branch Rd.) would reveal more (i.e. EVP recordings, photo shoots day/night, etc.). ---- Steve King (Haunted JeffCo Webmaster)

 Hillsboro - Goldman Road - Three foggy looking, elliptical forms about 8 foot in height have been seen in the middle of Goldman Road.
 As this person was driving the objects rose over their car and back into the roadway.
 As the car passed under them it became very cold, even with the heater on.
 There are also stories of a woman and small child being killed on this road and during rainy nights they can sometimes be seen on the side of the road walking.
 If one goes back they will have disappeared.